 We or our third-party manufacturers and collaborative partners may encounter delays and problems in manufacturing our investigational drug candidates or approved drugs for a variety of reasons, including accidents during operation, failure of equipment, delays in receiving materials, natural or other disasters, political or governmental changes, or other factors inherent in operating complex manufacturing facilities.
 Supply chain management is difficult.
 Commercially available starting materials, reagents and excipients may become scarce or more expensive to procure, and we may not be able to obtain favorable terms in agreements with subcontractors.
 We or our third-party manufacturers may not be able to operate our respective manufacturing facilities in a cost-effective manner or in a time frame that is consistent with our expected future manufacturing needs.
-If we or our third-party manufacturers cease or interrupt production or if our third-party manufacturers and other service providers fail to supply materials, products or services to us for any reason, such interruption could delay progress on our programs, or interrupt the commercial supply, with the potential for additional costs and lost revenues.
+If we or our third-party manufacturers and other service providers fail to supply materials, products or services to us for any reason, such interruption could delay progress on our programs, or interrupt the commercial supply, with the potential for additional costs and lost revenues.
 If this were to occur, we may also need to seek alternative means to fulfill our manufacturing needs.

-We have completed the development of a once-a-day formulation of QNEXA for the treatment of obesity.
+We have completed the development of a once-a-day formulation of Qnexa for the treatment of obesity.
 The contract manufacturer we selected to develop a once-a-day formulation supplied the entire product for the Phase 3 program.
-In addition, this contract manufacturer is our sole source of clinical and commercial supplies for QNEXA.
-While this contract manufacturer has significant experience in commercial scale up manufacturing, there is no assurance that they will be successful with the commercial scale up of QNEXA, which could have a material adverse impact on our development plan, market price of our common stock and financial condition.
+In addition, this contract manufacturer is our sole source of clinical and commercial supplies for Qnexa.
+While this contract manufacturer has significant experience in commercial scale up manufacturing, there is no assurance that they will be successful with the commercial scale up of Qnexa, which could have a material adverse impact on our development plan, market price of our common stock and financial condition.

 In the case of avanafil, we rely on MTPC to supply the active pharmaceutical ingredient, or API, and the tablets.
-The MTPC manufacturing site where the materials are made for avanafil will be subject to a pre-approval inspection by the FDA.
-We are informed that this particular manufacturing site has never made any materials or products that have been approved by the FDA.
-This site has not been subject to a pre-approval inspection in the past nor has it ever manufactured commercial quantities of avanafil.
-In July 2011, MTPC announced that they had received a Business Suspension Order for a different site, located in Ashikaga, Tochigi, and a Business Improvement Order for the company as a whole.
-If MTPC is unable to receive and maintain approval from the FDA or manufacture avanafil API in sufficient quantities to meet projected demand, the approval and future sales of avanafil will be adversely effected, which in turn could have a detrimental impact on our financial results.
+The MTPC manufacturing sites for avanafil are subject to pre-approval inspections by the FDA.
+If MTPC is unable to receive approval from the FDA or local or foreign authorities, and maintain ongoing FDA or local or foreign regulatory compliance, or manufacture avanafil API or tablets in sufficient quantities to meet projected demand, the approval, the commercial launch, and future sales of avanafil will be adversely effected, which in turn could have a detrimental impact on our financial results and could impact our ability to enter into a collaboration for the commercialization of avanafil.